 Two loaves of Tsoureki, greek brioche bread on a cloth towel on a cutting board.

-This recipe is my grandmother’s Evgenia.
-My aunt and godmother Kaitie and grandma Evgenia would wake up at the crack of dawn to prepare tsoureki bread.
-They would tirelessly knead by hand the dough, prove, braid, prove again and produce 5-6 amazing tsoureki loaves.
+• It’s a family recipe.
+During Holy week, Megali Evdomada, Grandma Evgenia and my aunt would wake up at dawn to prepare tsoureki bread.
+They would tirelessly knead the dough by hand, prove, braid, prove again, and produce 5-6 amazing tsoureki loaves.
 It was an event that all the grandchildren looked forward to.

 Two loaves of Tsoureki, greek brioche bread on a cloth towel on a cutting board.